wmtang2/SubOverlay-public/.github/README.md

 If unsure, you can ignore this entirely—the app works on CPU.

 ## Capturing Video / System Audio via a Virtual Audio Cable
-If you want SubOverlay to transcribe audio from a video (browser, media player, conference call) instead of your microphone, route that sound through a virtual audio cable and select the cable as the input device.
+Instead of Windows Sound Mixer, you can also route sound through a virtual audio cable and select the cable as the input device.

 ### Overview
 1. Install a virtual cable (e.g. VB‑Audio Virtual Cable).